garylirocks/quickrefs/azure.markdown

 | record event | describe some aspect of a system |
 | identify root causes | performance, alerting |
 | Log Analytics workspace | time-series database |

+### Azure Security Center

+- Collects data from resources such as VMs by using the Log Analytics Agent, and puts it into a workspace;
+  - Log Analytics Agent can be provisioned automatically

 ### Kusto Query Language